davidlaprade/davidlaprade.github.io/_posts/2016-7-8-what-is-logic.md

 This is the kind of thing that logic studies: the process of drawing conclusions.

-One of the things that logic tries to do is to provide tools for drawing
+One of the things that logic tries to do is to provide rules for drawing
 inferences:

-* tools that make it easier to see what conclusions can be drawn and what can't
+* rules that eliminate the possibility of drawing false conclusions from true premises
-* tools that eliminate the possibility of drawing false conclusions from true premises
+* rules that objectively settle disputes about what conclusions can be drawn
-* tools that objectively settle disputes about what conclusions can be drawn
+* rules that de-psychologize the process of inference entirely -- i.e. that remove our reliance on what we "feel" the conclusions of a sentence are

-* tools that de-psychologize the process of inference entirely -- i.e. that remove our reliance on what we "feel" the conclusions of a sentence are
+Computation theory was born out of an attempt to use these rules to settle a dispute in mathematics.

-Computation theory was born out of an attempt to use these tools to settle a dispute in mathematics.
+### Arithmetic

 In 1781, [Immanuel
 Kant](https://en.wikipedia.org/wiki/Immanuel_Kant) published